Robert Lord (playwright): Biography

 He also wrote one-act plays, radio plays and screenplays.
 His plays have been produced or published in New Zealand, Australia and the United States.
-He is the only New Zealand dramatist to have had their works programmed by major off-Broadway and regional American repertory companies.
-He is the only New Zealand dramatist to have had a production of their work in a major Toronto theatre.
+He is the only New Zealand dramatist to have had works programmed by major off-Broadway and regional American repertory companies.
+He is also the only New Zealand dramatist to have had a production of their work in a major Toronto theatre.

 Lord died in 1992, aged 46, from cancer and HIV/AIDS complications.